-This simplified method was originally intended for self-employed borrowers with complicated tax schedules, but has recently become more widespread, often because borrowers find it that much easier to qualify for a loan by stating their income.
+It became widespread in the lead-up to the financial crisis, often because borrowers found it that much easier to qualify for a loan by stating their income.

 For that reason, stated income loans are also occasionally referred to as “liar’s loans” because it is suspected that many borrowers fudge the numbers in order to qualify for a home loan.
 Back to that in a minute.

-A full documentation loan requires that you verify income with tax returns or pay stubs and also verify assets.
-That’s just listed here for comparison sake; it’s not a stated income loan.
+A full documentation loan requires that you verify income with tax returns and/or pay stubs and also verify assets by providing bank statements or similar asset documentation.

 A SIVA loan, or stated income/verified asset loan, allows you to state your monthly gross income on the loan application and requires you to verify your assets by furnishing bank statements or a similar asset document.